-There are currently no stocks of waste rock or ore on the Polishing Pond stockpile, which will remain the situation throughout the Plan period.
-If any ore remains in the ROM stockpile at 30 June 2020, it would be processed in short order.
+There is currently waste rock on the Polishing Pond stockpile and the stockpile will be utilized in the 2021-22 period.
+If sudden closure occurred, the waste rock would be used to backfill open underground stopes

+If any ore remains in the ROM stockpile at 30 June 2022, it would be processed in short order.